markreha/cloudworkshop/sdk/docs/development/README.md

  4. Add the following Data Store to the Project: MySQL datastore image for the MySQL database.
  5. Once you have added both Containers to your Project you will need to group the JBoss Tomcat Container with the MySQL Container.

-Initialize the MySQL Database (also see the online help [here](https://docs.openshift.com/online/dev_guide/migrating_applications/database_applications.html)):
+Initialize the MySQL Database using RSH into the POD (also see the online help [here](https://docs.openshift.com/online/dev_guide/migrating_applications/database_applications.html)):
  1. Download the OpenShift Command Line Interface tool from [here](https://console.starter-us-east-1.openshift.com/console/command-line).
  2. Open a Terminal Window or DOS Box.
  3. Navigate to the path were the Command Line Tool was installed.